DAOhaus/paper/README.md

 **Open Vs Restrictive:**

 Open meaning anyone can participate at any level.
 Restrictive meaning to put limitations on things such as requiring an identification confirmation of some sort and limit each confirmed addresses total amount possible to donate.
-Anyone trying to remove political factions or immediate majority shareholders would want to employ this method because essentially 1 individual could own 75% of the tokens and practically controll the entire asset.
+Anyone trying to remove political factions or immediate majority shareholders would want to employ this method because essentially 1 individual could own 75% of the tokens and practically control the entire asset.

 **Our Model:**